fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ---

 The **FusionCharts Django** server-side wrapper lets you create charts in your website without writing any JavaScript code.
 Conventionally, FusionCharts Suite XT uses JavaScript and HTML to generate charts in the browser.
-The Django wrapper lets you generate the required JavaScript and HTML code as a string on the server.
-This string is then used to render charts on a browser page.
+The wrapper receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.

 In this article, we will show you how you can download and install the **FusionCharts Django** wrapper and all the other dependencies on your system.